Developer Guide

 Strict restrictions are placed to prevent too many varieties of hospital wings.
 Hospital wings only accepts

-the following values (case-insensitive) as valid inputs: south
+the following values (case-insensitive) as valid inputs: south, north, east, and west.

 Long-Term Medication (/m)